infinityCounter/long-rememberance/README.md

 ###Rules

-In this game the player 2 is an AI, player one is you.
+In this game the player 2 is an AI (I use this term veeeery loosely), player one is you.

 1. The player starts the game by picking two cards.
 (AND ONLY TWO CARDS)